josecarlosphp/utils/README.md

 # utils
-Common use functions, encapsuled in classes under a namespace.
+Common use functions, encapsulated in classes under a namespace.